Aug. 6, 2019 —

 A 47-foot motor lifeboat (MLB) navigates the surf at the mouth of the Columbia River at Cape Disappointment, near Ilwaco, Washington.
 The Coast Guard awarded a contract for work supporting the MLB service life extension program Aug.
 5. U.S. Coast Guard photo.

 The Coast Guard on Aug.
 5 awarded a firm fixed price indefinite delivery, indefinite quantity contract to Birdon America Inc. of Denver, Colorado, to perform work supporting the service’s 47-foot Motor Lifeboat (MLB) service life extension program (SLEP).
 The initial award to complete the detail design and service life extension work on the first vessel is valued near $6.5 million, with a total projected contract value of close to $190 million to complete the MLB SLEP over the 10-year contract period.
-The initial work for detail design and the first vessel will be performed at a subcontractor facility on the West Coast, Fred Wahl Marine Construction along the Umpqua River in Reedsport, Oregon.
+The initial work for detail design and the first vessel will be performed at a subcontractor facility on the West Coast.
 Once in full production, a second subcontracted work facility is planned to be opened on the East Coast.

 The 47-foot MLB is the Coast Guard’s primary search-and-rescue platform operating in surf and heavy weather conditions.
 It has self-righting capability and the ability to operate in winds up to 50 knots, seas up to 30 feet, and surf up to 20 feet.
 The service’s fleet of more than 100 MLBs has been in service for 15 to 21 years and is approaching the end of its planned 25-year service life.
 The operational need for these unique capabilities in search-and-rescue, maritime law enforcement, and contingency response remains high.